williballenthin/process-forest/readme.md

 technique
 =========

-This tool relies on the process accounting events that may be enabled and captured in the Security event log.
+`process-forest` relies on the process accounting events that may be enabled and captured in the Security event log.
 When a new process is spawned, the event logs capture event 4688 that includes the process path, username information, PID and parent PID, etc. The 4689 event signals a process has